 High Converting Single Check Out Page

-Teachable’s checkout page looks awesome.
+Teachable’s checkout page looks awesome compared to most checkout pages provided by other online course platforms.
 It’s a bit long, so I’ve had to break it up into a couple of screenshots.
-Here is the top to the checkout page:
+Here is the top of the checkout page:

 The sales page is very professionally designed.
-It’s all in one column so you can also add in custom information on the right.
-I added in testimonials, bullet points on what’s featured in the course, and a money back guarantee.
+It’s all in one column so you can also add custom information on the right.
+I added in testimonials, bullet points on what’s featured in the course, and a money-back guarantee.
 All this was very easy to do and will greatly help with your sales conversions.

-I did notice that if you don’t include any marketing information on your check out page, you’ll have a lot of blank space on the right.
-So you’ll want to be sure to put something there.
-Although you can add content to the check out page, the testimonials, bullet points, and money back guarantee cannot be moved around.
+If you don’t include any marketing information on your checkout page, you’ll have a lot of blank space on the right.
+Be sure to put something in there.
+Although you can add content to the checkout page, the testimonials, bullet points, and money-back guarantee cannot be moved around.